ietf-wg-acme/acme/draft-ietf-acme-acme.md

 }
 ~~~~~~~~~~

+Identifiers in the new-order request MAY contain wildcard identifiers, even if
+the resulting authorizations returned by the server do not.

-The elements of the "authorizations" array are immutable once set.
-The server
+The elements of the "authorizations" and "identities" array are immutable once
-MUST NOT change the contents of the "authorizations" array after it is created.
+set.
+The server MUST NOT change the contents either array after they are
-If a client observes a change in the contents of the "authorizations" array,
+created.
+If a client observes a change in the contents of either array, then it
-then it SHOULD consider the order invalid.
+SHOULD consider the order invalid.

 The "authorizations" array in the challenge SHOULD reflect all authorizations
 that the CA takes into account in deciding to issue, even if some authorizations